7mochi/llhl/README.md

 - /unstuck command (10 seconds cooldown)
 - Check certain sound files, they're the same sounds that are verified in the EHLL gamemode - AG6.6
 - Be able to destroy other players satchels (Optional, disabled by default)
-- Block nickname changes when a game is in progress (Optional, enabled by default)
+- Block nickname and model changes when a game is in progress (Optional, both enabled by default)
 - New intermission mode

 ## New cvars